nicolasdanelon/UnofficialDocs/source/extensibility/syntaxdefs.rst

     }

 ``match``
-    A regular expression Sublime Text will use, to find matches.
+    A regular expression Sublime Text will use to find matches.

 ``name``
     The name of the scope that should be applied to any occurrences of ``match``.